glowieframework/glowie-core/README.md

 - Built-in templating engine
 - Easy routing engine, with custom parameters and auto routing
 - Middleware support for protected routes
+- Simple mailer for sending messages
-- Safe and fast session management
+- Safe and fast session and cookies management
 - Easy to use HTTP request engine
 - File upload handler and validator
 - Internationalization tools for multilanguage applications